 2 cloves garlic, finely chopped

-1 ½ tsp finely chopped or grated fresh ginger root
+1 ½ teaspoon finely chopped or grated fresh ginger root

 2 lbs Armanino Gourmet Beef Meatballs